Ivo Pilar: Later years and death

-Pillar moved to Zagreb in 1920.
+Pilar moved to Zagreb in 1920.
 He was not actively engaged in politics any more.
 While working as a lawyer, he continued writing.
 In 1921, he was tried together with Milan Šufflay and other members of the Party of Rights in a fake political trial for high treason, for their alleged contacts with the Croatian Committee, a Croatian nationalist organization that was based in Hungary at the time.
-He was brought to court, and despite the lack of evidence of wrongdoing, Pillar was given a two-month prison sentence and a one year of probation.
+He was brought to court, and despite the lack of evidence of wrongdoing, Pilar was given a two-month prison sentence and a one year of probation.

 He published expert and scientific works about philosophy and history (e.g. about the Bogomils).
-In 1933, he published the essay Serbia Again and Again in German, under the pseudonym of Florian Lichttrager, since he feared for his life.
+In 1933, he published the essay Serbia Again and Again in German, under the pseudonym of "Florian Lichttrager", since he feared for his life.

-Soon after that essay was published, Pillar was found killed in his apartment.
-The press in Belgrade claimed it was a suicide, but the open window of his apartment and the fact that Pillar never owned a weapon made his death suspicious.
+Soon after that essay was published, Pilar was found killed in his apartment.
+The press in Belgrade claimed it was a suicide, but the open window of his apartment and the fact that Pilar had never owned a weapon made his death suspicious.

 Even today, there are two theories about his death: the first, that Pilar was so depressed by the Yugoslav dictatorship that he killed himself; the second, that he was killed by Serbian secret agents like other Croatian nationalist writers such as Milan Šufflay in 1931.
+He is buried in Mirogoj Cemetery.

-Pillar is buried in Mirogoj Cemetery.
+Legacy

-The Institute for Social Sciences in Zagreb was named after him in 1997.
+The Ivo Pilar Institute of Social Sciences was named after him in 1997.